Deepakojha632/Browser/README.md

 # Brower
- It is a webview based android application.
+ Implementation of browser using webview in android

  Created in May 2017